thachmai/thachmai.github.io/_posts/2015-01-28-learning-tips.md

 Everyone procrastinates to a certain degrees.
 There are always unpleasant tasks that you don't want to start, like taking out the trash or studying a particular subject.
 There are things you know you *should* do, but lack the courage to begin.

 Procrastination is a natural defense mechanism of your brain against unpleasant activities.
-However, if left unchecked, procrastination can negatively impact your life in many ways.
-Understanding and knowing how to deal with procrastination are, for me, one of the most important skills a person can have.
+If left unchecked, however, procrastination can negatively impact your life in many ways.
+Understanding and knowing how to deal with procrastination is an essential skill for more effective learning.

 The mechanism behind procrastination is surprisingly simple.
 The area that triggers procrastination is the same brain region that detects pain.
-In order to avoid that painful feeling of starting something unpleasant or difficult, your brain comes up with a simple tactic: do something easier, and get an immediate reward out of it.
-From another angle of view, procrastination shares many [traits](https://www.psychologytoday.com/basics/addiction) with [addiction](http://en.wikipedia.org/wiki/Addiction).
+In order to avoid that painful feeling of starting a difficult task, your brain comes up with a simple tactic: *do something easier, and get an immediate reward out of it*.
+From this point of view, procrastination shares many [traits](https://www.psychologytoday.com/basics/addiction) with [addiction](http://en.wikipedia.org/wiki/Addiction).

 There are four components to procrastination: